Marie Henein: Early life

-Henein was born in Cairo, Egypt, to Lebanese Maronite parents.
+Henein was born in Cairo, Egypt, to a Lebanese Maronite father and an Egyptian mother.
+Her grandmother was Palestinian.
 Her father, Joseph Henein, worked at a pharmacy.
 After briefly moving to Vancouver, then less than a year later to Lebanon, the family finally settled in Toronto when Marie was four years old.
 She attended St. Joseph's Morrow Park Catholic Secondary School.